 - 1. Autopsies and other coroner services and transportation services for a corpse. - 2.
 Charges for: - Missed appointments. - Room or facility reservations. - Completion of claim forms. - Record processing. - 3.
 Charges prohibited by federal anti-kickback or self-referral statutes. - 4.
 Diagnostic tests that are: - Delivered in other than a Physician's office or health care facility. - Self-administered home diagnostic tests, including but not limited to HIV and Pregnancy tests. - 5.
-Expenses for health services and supplies: - That do not meet the definition of a Covered Health Service in Section 14, Glossary. - That are received as a result of war or any act of war, whether declared or undeclared, while part of any armed service force of any country.
-This exclusion does not apply to Covered Persons who are civilians injured or otherwise affected by war, any act of war or terrorism in a non-war zone. - That are received after the date your coverage under this Plan ends, including health services for medical conditions which began before the date your coverage under the Plan ends. - For which you have no legal responsibility to pay, or for which a charge would not ordinarily be made in the absence of coverage under this Benefit Plan. - That exceed Eligible Expenses or any specified limitation in this SPD. - For which a non-Network provider waives the Annual Deductible and Coinsurance amounts. - 6.
+Expenses for health services and supplies: - That are received as a result of war or any act of war, whether declared or undeclared, while part of any armed service force of any country.
+This exclusion does not apply to Covered Persons who are civilians injured or otherwise affected by war, any act of war or terrorism in a non-war zone. - That are received after the date your coverage under this Plan ends, including health services for medical conditions which began before the date your coverage under the Plan ends. - For which you have no legal responsibility to pay, or for which a charge would not ordinarily be made in the absence of coverage under this Benefit Plan. - That exceed Eligible Expenses or any specified limitation in this SPD. - For which a non-Network provider waives the Copay, Annual Deductible or Coinsurance amounts. - 6.
 Foreign language and sign language services. - 7.
 Long term (more than 30 days) storage of blood, umbilical cord or other material. - 8.
+Health services and supplies that do not meet the definition of a Covered Health Service see the definition in Section 15, Glossary.
+Covered Health Services are those health services including services, supplies or Pharmaceutical Products, which the Claims Administrator determines to be all of the following: - Medically Necessary. - Described as a Covered Health Service in this SPD under Section 6, Additional Coverage Details and in Section 5, Plan Highlights. - Not otherwise excluded in this SPD under this Section 8, Exclusions and Limitations. - 9.
 Health services related to a non-Covered Health Service: When a service is not a Covered Health Service, all services related to that non-Covered Health Service are also excluded.
 This exclusion does not apply to services the Plan would otherwise determine to be Covered Health Services if they are to treat complications that arise from the non-Covered Health Service.

-For the purpose of this exclusion, a "complication" is an unexpected or unanticipated condition that is superimposed on an existing disease and that affects or modifies the
+For the purpose of this exclusion, a "complication" is an unexpected or unanticipated condition that is superimposed on an existing disease and that affects or modifies the prognosis of the original disease or condition.
+Examples of a "complication" are bleeding or infections, following a Cosmetic Procedure, that require hospitalization.

-- prognosis of the original disease or condition.
-Examples of a "complication" are bleeding or infections, following a Cosmetic Procedure, that require hospitalization. - 9.
-Physical, psychiatric or psychological exams, testing, vaccinations, immunizations or treatments when: - Required solely for purposes of education, sports or camp, travel, career or employment, insurance, marriage or adoption; or as a result of incarceration. - Conducted for purposes of medical research. - Related to judicial or administrative proceedings or orders. - Required to obtain or maintain a license of any type.
+- 10. Physical, psychiatric or psychological exams, testing, vaccinations, immunizations or treatments when: - Required solely for purposes of education, sports or camp, travel, career or employment, insurance, marriage or adoption; or as a result of incarceration. - Conducted for purposes of medical research. - Related to judicial or administrative proceedings or orders. - Required to obtain or maintain a license of any type. - 11.
+In the event a non-Network provider waives, does not pursue, or fails to collect, Copayments, Coinsurance and/or any deductible or other amount owed for a particular health care service, no Benefits are provided for the health care service when the Copayments, Coinsurance and/or deductible are waived, not pursued, or not collected.